The Modern Resume Content and Writing

 3 Don't Store Everything in Your Head; Use External Memory Systems

 Move all the details for each role out of your brain and into a dedicated knowledge hub or "Personal Operating System" (P-OS).
 This stops the wrong idea that you have to work constantly just to remember everything.
-By keeping notes and documentation separate, you free up your mind for important planning instead of basic administration.
+Keeping notes and documentation in a dedicated external system frees your mind for high-value planning instead of basic administration.

 4 Set Up Systems That Check Themselves and Can Grow Easily